-The interstellar polarization arises from dust foreground to G11.11-0.12 is not negligible and therefore should not be ignored.
+The interstellar polarisation arising from foreground dust in front of G11.11-0.12 is not negligible and therefore should not be ignored.
 For the 39 foreground stars with distances $<3\,\mathrm{kpc}$, no trend is found for the $K_s$-band polarisation degree with respect to distance.
 The weighted $K_s$-band mean polarisation degree of these 39 foreground stars is $1.3\pm0.1\%$.
-Those contributions should be removed from the starlight polarization of background stars prior to the analyses of magnetic fields.
-This correction of foreground polarization has been widely applied when the foreground polarization is significant and ordered \citep[e.g.][]{2013AJ....145...74C,2019ApJ...875...64E,2021ApJ...911...81D}.
-In some cases the foreground polarization is small and random, the foreground polarization can be neglected \citep[e.g.][]{2017ApJ...838...80C}.
+Those contributions should be removed from the starlight polarisation of background stars prior to the analyses of magnetic fields.
+This correction of foreground polarisation has been widely applied when the foreground polarisation is significant and ordered \citep[e.g.][]{2013AJ....145...74C,2019ApJ...875...64E,2021ApJ...911...81D}.
+The foreground polarisation can be neglected in cases where it is small and random \citep[e.g.][]{2017ApJ...838...80C}.

-Toward the filament of G11.11--0.12, foreground polarization in the $K_s$ band is computed from the starlight polarization of 86 foreground stars in the same band.
-The spatial distributions of foreground polarization are split into grid with a spacing of $5\arcmin$.
-The weighted mean Stokes value of the foreground contribution in a grid is computed from the foreground polarization within the same grid.
-Every background star is assigned to a nearest grid with foreground polarization.
-The corrected Stokes values of background stars are obtained as $Q_\mathrm{cor} = Q_\mathrm{bg} - Q_\mathrm{fg}$ and $U_\mathrm{cor} = U_\mathrm{bg} - U_\mathrm{fg}$.
-The corrected polarization degree ($P_K$) and $\theta_\mathrm{PA}$ are calculated using Equations (6) and (7) in \citet{2022_chen_rcw120}.
-The foreground-corrected starlight polarization of 364 stars in the $K_s$ band are capable of tracing the local $B_\mathrm{sky}$ in G11.11--0.12.
-Table~\ref{tbl:Kpol} lists the IRSF polarimetric and VVVX photometric properties of the 364 stars with foreground-corrected polarization in the $K_s$ band and VVVX photometry in $JHK_s$-bands of the 364 background stars.
+Foreground polarisation towards G11 in the $K_s$ band was computed from the starlight polarisation of 86 foreground stars.
+The spatial distributions of foreground polarisation are split into grids with a spacing of $5\arcmin$.
+The weighted Stokes mean values of the foreground contribution in a grid is computed from the foreground polarisation within the same grid.
+Every background star is assigned to a nearest grid with computed foreground polarisation.
+The corrected Stokes values of background stars are $Q_\mathrm{cor} = Q_\mathrm{bg} - Q_\mathrm{fg}$ and $U_\mathrm{cor} = U_\mathrm{bg} - U_\mathrm{fg}$.
+The foreground-corrected polarisation degree ($P_K$), and position angle ($\theta_\mathrm{PA}$) are calculated using Equations (6) and (7) in \citet{2022_chen_rcw120}.
+The foreground-corrected starlight polarisation of the 364 background stars in the $K_s$ band are used to trace the local $B_\mathrm{sky}$ of G11.
+Table~\ref{tbl:Kpol} lists the foreground-corrected polarisation in the $K_s$ band and VVVX photometry in $JHK_s$-bands of the 364 background stars.
 The values of $\theta_\mathrm{PA}$ in Table~\ref{tbl:Kpol} are read counterclockwise from the equatorial north, following the IAU definition.

-\subsection{The Local $B_\mathrm{sky}$ in G11.11--0.12}
+\subsection{The Local $B_\mathrm{sky}$ in G11}

-Figure~\ref{Fig:NH2_KPOL} shows the distributions of starlight polarization segments overlaid on the $N(\mathrm{H_2})$ map derived from C$^{18}$O emission.
-In Figure~\ref{Fig:NH2_KPOL}, the rotated $\theta_\mathrm{PA}$ is measured counterclockwise relative to the north Galactic pole.
-Unlike the $B_\mathrm{sky}$ parallel to the Galactic plane in other clouds \citep[e.g.][]{2017ApJ...838...80C,2022_chen_rcw120}, the local $B_\mathrm{sky}$ traced by the ordered starlight polarization segments are not always parallel to the Galactic plane.